mtorres5254/Patata-Burgesa/README.md

-# Patata-Burgesa
+# Patata Burgesa
-A satiric potato-medieval like card game
+The most satiric game about potatos and the bourgeoisie.

 ## Català: